alarm-redist/fifty-states/analyses/LA_cd_2020/doc_LA_cd_2020.md

 To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 2010 plan.

 ## Simulation Notes
-We sample 6,000 districting plans for Louisiana and subset to 5,000 which contain at least one majority-minority district.
+We sample 12,000 districting plans for Louisiana across two independent runs of the SMC algorithm, and then thin the sample to down to 5,000 plans.
 To balance county and municipality splits, we create pseudocounties for use in the county constraint, which leads to fewer municipality splits than using a county constraint.